NativeScript/docs-v7/docs/runtimes/android/debug/debug-native.md

 file("google-services.json").renameTo(file("./app/google-services.json"))
 ```
-Uncomment the `:runtime` and `':runtime-binding-generator` subprojects along with the absolute paths to them.
+Uncomment the `:runtime` and `':runtime-binding-generator` sub-projects along with the absolute paths to them.
 After all the changes the `settings.gradle` should look like this:

 ```